Skip to content

 The Dispatcher functions as the sole keeper of the Agent Registry—a system-wide directory of all manifest minds.

-• The Registry: An in-memory index mapping functional capabilities (e.g., code-assimilation) to specific provider IDs.
+• The Registry: An in-memory index mapping agent intents to provider-route policy (model_provider and tool_provider).
 Extensions register their agents here during the boot sequence.

-• The Handover: When the Dispatcher resolves an intent to an Emissary, it does not execute code.
-It serializes the Pydantic intent and hands it to the A2A Intercom (ADR 25) for external transport.
-This triggers the Stasis Protocol, allowing the local mind to sleep while the remote iron labors.
+• The Handover: When the Dispatcher resolves an intent to an Emissary, it does not execute code locally.
+It serializes the Pydantic intent and manages the transport — direct HTTP for Legion (42) Thralls, A2A for Necropolis peers.
+This triggers the Stasis Protocol: the local Agent freezes, VRAM is freed, and the Agent rehydrates when the peer returns the result.

 8. Health and Pulse

-Before granting a Mind-Bundle, the Dispatcher performs a Stateless Pulse.
-It pings the assigned provider endpoint (/v1/models).
+Before granting a capability, the Dispatcher performs a Stateless Pulse.
+It pings the assigned provider endpoint (for OpenAI-compatible connectors, typically /v1/models; other connectors may define provider-specific probes).
 If the pulse fails (timeout/error), the Dispatcher triggers an Autonomous Repair Signal to the Orchestrator to investigate or restart the container, protecting the Agent from "Zombie" providers.

 Consequences